 Pellets: Rabbits get the majority of their nutritional needs from pellets.
-Our American Chinchilla rabbits eat ½ a cup of King Feed Life Long Combo twice per day.
+Our American Chinchilla rabbits eat ½ a cup of King Feed Cloverleaf twice per day.
 Figure 1 oz per lb/ rabbit per day.
+Giants get 3/4 cup.

 Hay: Rabbits need lots of fiber in their diet and grass hay should be given free choice.
 I like to use grass hay with 10% alfalfa.